 Vivi was six when Lita had to permanently close La Esquina Café.
-Her health was getting bad, and she could no longer pay the last employee she had left-her son-in-law and Vivi's dad, Cesar.
+Her health was getting bad, and she could no longer pay the last employee she had left - her son-in-law and Vivi's dad, Cesar.
 The oil engineers and scientists had left the neighborhood (and country) years ago.
 Nobody had money for fancy coffee anymore.
 Vivi remembers her grandmother's tears that day.
 She cried, too.
 Vivi is now a teenager, and in the years since her family's shop closed, Venezuela's situation has become even more desperate.

-When Hugo Chavez died, a friend of his named Nicolas Maduro took over as president, and he remains in power today.
+When Hugo Chavez died, his friend, and Venezula's vice president at the time, Nicolas Maduro, was elected to take over as president.
+Maduro still remains in power today.
 Instead of learning from the mistakes that Chavez made, Maduro has tightened government control, destroying the economy further.